My Gear - Good, Bad and Ugly

 Wet but dry

-I went with very light Inov-8 Terroc trainers.
-My first pair were GORE-TEX lined 345 GTX and then, anticipating hotter weather I shifted to the standard 330s.
-Didn't carry a spare pair but new ones arrived as the old ones fell apart.
+I went with very light Inov8 Men's Terroc 345 GORE-TEX trainers.
+My first pair were GORE-TEX lined 345 GTX and then, anticipating hotter weather I shifted to the non-lined Inov8 Terroc 330s Didn't carry a spare pair but new ones arrived as the old ones fell apart.
 Had a pair of flip-flops which I wore in the evening.

 Inov8 Terroc 345 GTX

-I took an IPhone, IPad and a Panasonic Lumix TZ10 camera.
-All the functionally on my IPad was available on the IPhone but I didn't want to blog using the tiny IPhone screen and the IPad is much better for entertainment.
-Worth remembering that I didn't take any maps relying on the maps and routes I had downloaded to the IPhone.
-I used CompeGPS chosen because at the time it was the only one I could find which ran on an IPhone and for which you could get maps for Spain.
+I took an iPhone, iPad and a Panasonic Lumix TZ10 camera.
+All the functionally on my IPad was available on the iPhone but I didn't want to blog using the tiny iPhone screen and the IPad is much better for entertainment.
+Worth remembering that I didn't take any maps relying on the maps and routes I had downloaded to the iPhone.
+I used CompeGPS chosen because at the time it was the only one I could find which ran on an iPhone and for which you could get maps for Spain.
 To make sure I had enough battery power I also took 2 New Trent Iphone supplementary batteries and a New Trent battery pack (capable of recharging the IPad).
 I had to take two charging devices, one for the Apple gear and one for the camera.
-Cut the cables to reduce the weight.
+I cut and reaffixed all the cables to reduce the weight.

 Other items included hat, gloves and walking sticks.
 Lost two hats and my first pair of walking sticks, a pair of Fizan Compact which were both relatively cheap and very light.